WoolnerLab/tissue_image_analysis/README.md

 # tissue_image_analysis
 Created 04/02/2023 by Natasha Cowley.

+This is the cleanned up analysis code currently only for manual traces.
+Development of the image analysis algorithm to work with cellpose traces is ongoing.

 ## Setup and Running:

 For this itteration of the code we need traces with spider legs and dots (nuclei).